Lie algebra automorphisms as Lie point symmetries and the solution space for Bianchi Type I, II, IV, V vacuum geometries: Discussion

 \section{Discussion}

-The present work completes the first phase of the programm initiated in \cite{tchris3}, utilizing the automorphisms of the various Bianchi Cosmological Models as Lie-Point Symmetries of the corresponding Einstein's Field Equations with the aim of uncovering their solution space.
+The present work completes the first phase of the programm initiated in \cite{tchris3}, utilizing the automorphisms of the various Bianchi Types as Lie-Point Symmetries of the corresponding Einstein's Field Equations with the aim of uncovering their solution space.
 The power of the method lies in the fact that it constitutes a semi-algorithm which, if successfully applied, results in the acquisition of the entire space of solutions.
 This successful implementation had, so far, been carried out in the case of Bianchi Type $III$ (\cite{ChrTer CQG}) and $VII_h$ (\cite{Ter Chr}; while the present communication covers Types $I$, $II$, $IV$ and $V$.
 In all cases considered where the general solution is expected to have three essential constants ($III$, $IV$ and $VII_h$), it is given in terms of the sixth Painlev\'{e} transcendent $\mathbf{P_{VI}}$, along the way with all the known particular solutions.
 It is noteworthy that these known metrics are rediscovered in a systematic way and without any extra assumption, in contrast to how they were originally obtained.
 The case of Types $I$, $II$, and $V$ is characteristic: The general solutions, not considered as such at the time of their first derivation and containing 1 or 2 essential constants, were produced with the aid of various simplifying ansatzen in a time scale of half a century; Kasner (1921), Taub (1951), Harrison (1959), Joseph (1966).
-Here, they are comprehensively re-acquired along with the solutions not attributed to any one else which, to the best of our knowledge, are $\textbf{new}$: The Type $I$ metric \eqref{Kasner IV}, the Type $II$ metrics \eqref{Type II Euc} (Euclidean signature), \eqref{Type II four Killing}, \eqref{Type II Euc non-hom} (Euclidean signature) and the Type $V$ metrics \eqref{Flat Type V} and \eqref{Eucl V} (Euclidean signature).
+Here, they are comprehensively re-acquired along with the solutions not attributed to any one else which, to the best of our knowledge, are $\textbf{new}$: the Lorentzian Type $I$ pp-wave metric \eqref{Kasner IV}, the Type $V$ metrics \eqref{Flat Type V}, \eqref{Eucl V} (Euclidean signature) and \eqref{neutral V} (Neutral signature).
+Metric \eqref{Flat Type V} even though describes a flat space-time is "new" in the sense that it is a parametrization of it, as a Type V cosmological line element.
+In \cite{Wainr}, at page 194 the Milne form of flat space-time is considered only as a Type $VII_h$ parametrization.
 The production of metrics with Euclidean signature may, at first sight, strike as odd; since our staring point is a line element of Lorenzian signature.
 However, it is made possible by allowing the lapse to be determined through the quadratic constrained equation instead of prescribing it by an $\emph{ab initio}$ choice of time gauge.

 In the remaining Bianchi Types $VIII$, $IX$ and the exceptional $VI_h$ the number of existing automorphisms is not sufficient to allow our method to reduce the problem to a single \textbf{second} order ODE in one unknown function, but rather to a \textbf{third} order one.
 We strongly suspect it to be an equivalent form of the Chazy type equations.
 However the task of proving it involves the search for an appropriate Lie-B\"{a}cklund transformation which is highly non-trivial and non-algorithmic.
 We plan to return if and when there is something concrete to be reported.